Skip to Content

 Navigating the Gold Prospecting Restrictions

-There are certain places where even your pan is not welcome.
-It’s off-limits on tribal lands, within National Parks, State Parks, and military installations.
+There are some places where even your pan is not allowed.
+It’s prohibited on tribal lands, national parks, state parks, and military bases.

-There’s also the issue of private lands.
-Unless you’re the kind who likes the courtrooms, I suggest getting permission from the landowner before you start prospecting.
+There is also the issue of private land.
+Unless you enjoy courtrooms, I recommend getting permission from the landowner before you begin prospecting.

 Complete Guide: Is Gold Panning Legal & Where Can You Pan?